-The Network’s scientific work, outreach, and capacity building efforts include facilitating communication with other established networks and working groups (e.g. IOCCP, GOOS, IGMETS, GOA-ON, GlobalHAB, WESTPAC O2NE), improving observations systems, identifying and filling knowledge gaps, as well as developing related capacity development activities.
-GO2NE is moreover preparing a summary on deoxygenation for policy makers.
+The Network’s research, outreach, and capacity building efforts include facilitating communication with other established ocean science and observation networks and programmes, as working groups (e.g. IOCCP, GOOS, GOA-ON, GlobalHAB, WESTPAC O2NE, IMBeR, Future Earth Ocean KAN, SOLAS).
+The Network’s aim is to improve observation systems, identify and fill knowledge gaps, as well as develop and implement capacity building activities worldwide.

 Deoxygenation – Open Ocean and Coastal Waters

 Oxygen is critical to the health of the planet.
 It affects the cycles of carbon, nitrogen and other key elements, and is a fundamental requirement for marine life from the seashore to the greatest depths of the ocean.
 Nevertheless, deoxygenation is increasing in the coastal and open ocean.
 This is mainly the result of human activities that are increasing global temperatures (CO2-induced warming) and increasing loads of nutrients from agriculture, sewage, and industrial waste, including pollution stemming from power generation using fossil fuels and biomass.

 Declyining oxygen in the world's ocean: 15 things to know

 1. Oxygen is critical to the health of the ocean.
 It structures aquatic ecosystems and is a fundamental requirement for marine life from the intertidal zone to the greatest depths

 2. Oxygen is declining in the ocean.
 Since the 1960s, the area of low oxygen water in the open ocean has increased by 4.5 million km2, and over 500 low oxygen sites have been identified in estuaries and other coastal water bodies.